German underground horror

 German underground horror is a subgenre of the horror film, which has achieved cult popularity since first appearing in the mid-1980s.
 Horror films produced by the German underground scene are usually trademarked by their intensity, taking on topics that are culturally taboo such as rape, necrophilia, and extreme violence.
-Films that glorify violence are not technically illegal in Germany, but certain titles are banned by the government and Zollkriminalamt.
-Distribution, import, or creation of specific films can constitute steep fines.

 History of German underground horror

 In an attempt to shed its violent image, horror films were very rarely made in Germany after the fall of the Third Reich.
 Movies such as Horrors of Spider Island, The Blood Demon, and The Head were filmed and released in the decades following World War II, but to very little success.

 In 1987, filmmaker Jörg Buttgereit wrote and directed Nekromantik.
 Two years later, amateur filmmaker Andreas Schnaas made the movie Violent Shit for a reported $2000.
 Released as Germany's first direct-to-video film, it was a modest hit amongst fans of independent horror.
 Both films were banned by the German government, but their popularity influenced other filmmakers such as Olaf Ittenbach to bring Germany's underground horror film scene further into the media spotlight.

 Since then, many other filmmakers have emerged from the German underground horror scene, including Uwe Boll and Timo Rose.
 Uwe Boll is notable as the only underground German director who has gone on to a career in big budget cinema.